LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting.reporting.md

 For users who do not have “Edit” access in Report Builder, the visualization headers are hidden and these users cannot change the header settings.

+{: .notice}**
-**Note**: Only custom dashboards saved in the My Reports or My Account folder have hidden headers.
+**Only custom dashboards saved in the My Reports or My Account folder have hidden headers.
 In predefined dashboards the visualization headers are always set to visible.

 **To resolve this issue you should**: